alphagov/govuk-design-system-prototypes/README.md

 <%= partial 'documentation/agile/scrum' %>
 ```

 The navigation and page headings are generated from the data file in the `data` folder.
-This allows us to quickly try out different navigation schemas.
+This allows us to quickly try out different navigation structures.
 The values in the data file determine the URL path.
-The same values are transformed into the links and page titles by swappin underscores for spaces and capitalising the 1st letter.
+The same values are transformed into the links and page titles by swapping underscores for spaces and capitalising the 1st letter.

 ## Preview